zachpainter77/DatatablesForEach-Custom-Knockout-Binding/README.md

 # DatatablesForEach-Custom-Knockout-Binding
-This is a custom knockout binding for jquery data tables
+This is a custom knockout binding for jquery data tables.

 Example Here: https://jsfiddle.net/zachpainter77/4tLabu56/